U&Dave: Dave Weekly podcast

 In August 2011, Dave launched a regular comedy podcast called The Dave Weekly hosted on joindave.co.uk and accessible via iTunes.
 Presented by Ben Shires, the podcast comprises interviews with comedians such as Russell Kane, Jo Brand, Adam Buxton, Paul Foot and Alex Horne along with occasional features.

 Dave’s Funniest Joke Of The Fringe

 Since 2008 the channel has given the Funniest Joke of the Fringe award.
 The award is voted on by the public from a shortlist and aims to highlight the best single joke told at the Edinburgh Fringe Festival.
+'Accomodation' has won the award 10 times.